carlosjennings1991/RealEstate_Assumptions/README.md

 <img src="https://github.com/carlosjennings1991/RealEstate_Assumptions/blob/main/baby%20boomers.jpeg">

+Since 2011, <b>2 Million Baby Boomers</b> have retired per year.
+Are they the largest segment of sellers?

 ### Assumption 2: Those with the most equity are more likely to sell.

 <i> i.e cashing out, plain and simple </i>